 · valuation details of any trusts, companies or businesses in which you have an interest;

-· information on property you sold both in the year before and since you separated from your former partner;
+· information on the property you sold both in the year before and since you separated from your former partner;

 · appraisals or valuations of any real estate assets you currently hold;